insure logo

 At Insure.com, we are committed to providing the timely, accurate and expert information consumers need to make smart insurance decisions.
 All our content is written and reviewed by industry professionals and insurance experts.
 Our team carefully vets our rate data to ensure we only provide reliable and up-to-date insurance pricing.
 We follow the highest editorial standards.
 Our content is based solely on objective research and data gathering.
 We maintain strict editorial independence to ensure unbiased coverage of the insurance industry.

-According to our data, the average annual cost of car insurance in Atlanta is $3,438 – $699 more than the Georgia average cost and $925 more than when compared to the national average.
+Based on our data, Atlanta drivers pay an average of $3,438 annually for car insurance.
+It’s $699 more than the Georgia state average and $925 more than the national average.

 Graph